zentrope/blog.ftbb/resources/posts/007-steel-mills-data-warehouses.md

  - "This Facebook thing is confusing me a bit."
  - How many gamma bursts per angstrom?
- - Human vs machine interface and the idea of a command protocol expressing user intentionality.
+ - Human vs machine interface and the idea of a command protocol expressing user intention.
 Beep boop.
- - Human typeable protocol, the ultimate human/machine interface.
+ - Human type-able protocol, the ultimate human/machine interface.
 (Well, outside of brain implants.
 Maybe.)
  - The Hardware shouldn't know about the System, the System shouldn't know about the Hardware.
 (Or Facebook.)